Sunil-Pradhan/javascript-cheatsheet/README.md

 - **for -** loops through a block of code a number of times
 - **while -** loops through a block of code while a specified condition is true
-- **do...while -** also loops through a block of code while a specified condition is true
+- **do...while -** loops through a block of code while a specified condition is true
 - **for...in -** loops through the properties of an object
 - **for...of -** loops through the values of an iterable object